edikgoose/MHS-Software-Design-25/README.md

 - setting environment variables
 - redirecting `stdin`, `stdout`, `stderr`
 - substition of environment variables in weak quotes and in cases without qoutes
+- pipelines: chain commands together with `|` operator; the standard output (stdout) of each command is connected to the standard input (stdin) of the next command in the pipeline

 ## Build and run instructions:
 - install Rust toolchain (https://rustup.rs/)